kushidesign/kushi/README.md

 ```
 Both the names and values can be customized via supplying a kwargs vector (not a
 map) as the `:media` entry in your `kushi.edn` config file.
 Because CSS Media
-Queries must be explicity ordered, this scale must be written as a vector of
+Queries must be explicitly ordered, this scale must be written as a vector of
 kwargs.
 See [Configuration Options](#configuration-options).

 Below is an example of a scale that is desktop-first and uses different names.<br>